Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Dramatic Mountains over Clear Waters of Kotor Bay

-It is no wonder that Kotor Bay is quickly gaining popularity!
+It is no wonder that Kotor Bay is quickly gaining popularity, it's just so pretty!

-The turquoise waters of the bay are pretty extension of blue Adriatic Sea.
+The turquoise waters of the bay are extension of blue waters of the Adriatic Sea.

 You may constantly pinch to make sure the beauty is real—I know I did!